February 10, 2020 Derek Sanders – My Rock and Roll Heart (EP Review)

 Continuing to pour through the classics, Sanders’ then turns his eyes toward some Piano Punk, and, let’s face it, in 2001 we all wanted to be a “Punk Rock Princess” thanks to Something Corporate.
 Here to relive the infectiousness and excite a new generation, Sanders tackles the piano-rock attack with his acoustic and gives the celebration a softer edge—but maintains the necessary giddy grins that accompany the track in any incarnation.

 This flows perfectly into a piano-anchored cover, a sweet rendition of The Juliana Theory’s 1991 track “August In Bethany.”
 A plea put to music, its haunting emotion perfectly suits the passionate Sanders as he begs, “Don’t go!”
-But sadly he does say goodbye, as the 5-song EP comes to its emotive conclusion all too soon.
+Sadly he does say goodbye, as the 5-song EP comes to its emotive conclusion all too soon.

 Throughout My Rock and Roll Heart, Sanders shows a sincere respect for the source material, taking the songs and placing his spin with his voice and acoustic guitar rather than entirely reworking the originals.
 Purists can rest easy as his minimalist approach echoes his passion for each of the songs that he has selected to present, presenting a collection that allows his unadulterated talents to shine.
 A fresh respite from much of today’s over-produced new music, the only problem with My Rock and Roll Heart is that it’s only five songs.
 Full of heart and soul, and not an ounce of filler, Cryptic Rock gives Derek Sanders’ solo EP 5 of 5 stars.